allegroai/clearml-docs/docs/clearml_data/clearml_data_sdk.md

 Once a dataset has been created and uploaded to a server, the dataset can be accessed programmatically from anywhere.

-Use the [`Dataset.get`](../references/sdk/dataset.md#datasetget) class method to access a specific Dataset object, by providing any of the dataset’s following attributes: dataset ID, project, name, tags, and or version.
+Use the [`Dataset.get`](../references/sdk/dataset.md#datasetget) class method to access a specific Dataset object, by providing any of the dataset's following attributes: dataset ID, project, name, tags, and or version.
 If multiple datasets match the query, the most recent one is returned.

 ```python